T. D. A. Lingo: Life and work

-As "Lingo the Drifter," he began winning large cash prizes on game shows, including the December 27, 1956 Groucho Marx You Bet Your Life Show.
-After winning a particularly large amount of money on NBC's "High-Low" game show in 1957, he bought 250 acres of land on Laughing Coyote Mountain in the Colorado Rockies near Black Hawk, Colorado and founded a camp called "The Driftaway" for troubled youths and a Dormant Brain Research and Development Laboratory for independent study of the brain.
+As "Lingo the Drifter," he began winning large cash prizes on game shows, including the December 27, 1956 Groucho Marx show You Bet Your Life.
+After winning a particularly large amount of money on NBC's "High-Low" game show in 1957, he bought 250 acres of land on Laughing Coyote Mountain in the Colorado Rockies near Black Hawk, Colorado, and founded a camp called "The Driftaway" for troubled youths and a Dormant Brain Research and Development Laboratory for independent study of the brain.
 Local teachers and juvenile detention centers put him in touch with children who attended his camp between 1957 and 1966.
 The camp closed in the summer of 1966 and Laughing Coyote Mountain became a draw for adults involved in the Counterculture of the 1960s, for whom Lingo hosted bonfires and all-night parties in a high meadow on Laughing Coyote Mountain where he communicated his personal philosophies about life and the brain.
 Among the relics he showed visitors was the preserved brain of the professor at the University of Chicago who told him to do his own research, who had willed Lingo his brain.

 As sole proprietor of his Dormant Brain Research and Development Laboratory, Lingo directed and performed independent brain and behavioral research, and authored essays and lessons about human brain function and behavior that reflected his personal philosophy.
 Privately supported and working outside government or academic oversight, Lingo’s work led him into areas typically shunned by academics.
 He claimed to have discovered a way to utilize 100% of his brain, not just the 10% he believed most people used, which enabled him to communicate with non-human species, experience extrasensory perception, and experience multiple orgasms.
 He coined the phrase, "click your amygdala", to describe voluntary control of amygdaloid function in the brain, which would precipitate increased intelligence, creativity, and positive emotional thinking and behavior.
 Such conscious control of brain function towards positive brain response with accompanying changes in amygdala activity was corroborated by later research, such as that carried on by Sara W. Lazar, Herbert Benson, and others who focused their work on similar meditative practices to those pioneered by Lingo.

 Lingo's research and publishing activities began to decline in the 1980s, and had mostly ceased by 1987.
-He died on Laughing Coyote Mountain on May 13, 1993 at the age of 68.
+He died on Laughing Coyote Mountain on May 13, 1993, at the age of 68.